chonho/incubator-singa/rnn2.md

     }

 In the backward phase, this layer executes the following three computation operations.
 First, it computes the member gradient of the current layer by each timestamp.
 Second, this layer computes the gradient of its own weight matrix by aggregating calculated results from all timestamps.
-Third, it computes the gradient of its source layer, RnnlmSigmoidLayer timestamp-wise.
+Third, it computes the gradient of its source layer, RnnlmSigmoidLayer, timestamp-wise.

     void RnnlmComputationLayer::ComputeGradient(){
     	Compute grad[t] for all timestamps;